BarnNorth/Health-Freak/docs/DEVELOPER_GUIDE.md

 On app launch (`app/_layout.tsx`):
 1. Check if user is authenticated
 2. For Apple IAP users: Call RevenueCat `restorePurchases()`
-3. For Stripe users: Verify status from database
-4. Update local state with results
+3. Update local state with results

 This ensures users keep access after reinstalling the app, switching devices, or updating the app.

-**Payment Method Selection:**

-`components/PaymentMethodModal.tsx` presents both options:
+**Purchase Flow:**

-- Shown when user taps "Upgrade to Premium"
+Users tap "Upgrade to Premium" and purchase directly via Apple IAP:
-- Equal prominence for both methods
+- Direct purchase call using `useIAPPurchase` hook
+- No payment method selection needed
-- Platform-aware (iOS shows Apple IAP, Android shows Stripe only)
+- Platform-aware (iOS only - shows appropriate message on other platforms)
-- Handles loading states and errors for each provider
+- Handles loading states and errors

 **Subscription Management:**
-- **Stripe users:** Can cancel directly in app via Stripe API
 - **Apple users:** Directed to iPhone Settings (per Apple requirements)
 - Deep linking attempted to Settings → Subscriptions
 - Fallback instructions if deep link fails